 Q. Is seating assigned?

 A. The Wolf Lunch Train utilizes assigned seating.
+Passengers are seated at tables of up to four people.
 You may be seated with another party.
 When reserving, indicate if you would like to be seated with a specific party.
-Wolf Lunch Train passengers are seated at tables of up to four people.
+Requests to be seated with a specific party must be made a minimum of 5 business days prior to the day of your trip.

 Q. Do I have to be seated with another party?